 Every year during awards season, Los Angeles rolls out the red carpet for the entertainment industry, media and fans from around the world.
 Throughout the city, special events and cultural attractions celebrate the highest achievements in movies, television and music.

-GO BEHIND THE SCENES: PALEY CENTER
+GO BEHIND THE SCENES: THE PALEY CENTER FOR MEDIA

-Located in Beverly Hills, the Paley Center for Media is the foremost public archive of television and radio programming, with an international collection of nearly 150,000 programs spanning almost 100 years.
+Located in Beverly Hills, The Paley Center for Media is the foremost public archive of television and radio programming, with an international collection of nearly 150,000 programs spanning almost 100 years.
 Throughout the year, the Paley Center celebrates television with a wide range of events that examine the creative process behind great entertainment.

-Go Behind the Scenes: GRAMMY Museum
+Go Behind the Scenes: Grammy Museum